 1 (b) Overall Residency Requirement

 A Queen's JD degree will be granted to a student who successfully completes all first-year law courses and a minimum of 59 upper-year credits.
 The first-year courses and a minimum of 28 upper-year credits must be taken as Queen's JD courses in residence at Queen's Faculty of Law.
-The BISC Global Law Program is considered in residence at Queen's Faculty of Law.
+The BISC Summer Program in International Law is considered in residence at Queen's Faculty of Law.